Welwyn Tunnel rail crash

 The Welwyn Tunnel rail crash took place in Welwyn North Tunnel, north of Welwyn (now Welwyn North) station on the Great Northern Railway, on 9 June 1866.
-According to L T C Rolt, "from the point of view of damage to engines and rolling stock it was one of the most destructive in railway history."
+A Midland Railway goods train was given permission to enter the tunnel, where it ran into the back of an empty coal train, which had come to a stop after its engine failed.
+Before either of the involved trains' crew could inform the signal boxes, an express freight train was sent through the tunnel in the opposite direction, where it hit the wreckage.

+The cause of the accident was a miscommunication between the Welwyn and Knebworth signallers over whether the failed train had reached Knebworth, which the enquiry blamed on the Welwyn signaller.
+The guard of the first train was also blamed, because he had failed to contact either signaller or place detonators on the track.

 Background

 There are two tunnels between Welwyn station and Knebworth on the East Coast Main Line, known as Welwyn South Tunnel and Welwyn North Tunnel.
-In 1866, traffic through the tunnels was operated using a form of block working - the signalmen at Welwyn and Knebworth communicated with each other via a telegraph system, and were not permitted to signal a train into the tunnels until they had received confirmation that the previous train had cleared the section.
+In 1866, traffic through the tunnels was operated using a form of block working – the signalmen at Welwyn and Knebworth communicated with each other via a telegraph system, and were not permitted to signal a train into the tunnels until they had received confirmation that the previous train had cleared the section.
 The instrument was a "speaking" telegraph, which was used for general communication between the signal boxes.

-Trains involved

-The first train involved in the accident consisted of 38 empty coal wagons, hauled by a tender locomotive.
-The second train was a Midland Railway goods train from London, with 26 wagons.
-The third train was a Great Northern express freight train, carrying meat from Scotland for Smithfield Market.
+The signallers on duty that night were James Bradford at Welwyn and Joseph Harding at Knebworth.

+Collision